Identifying unofficial invoices and registers

 Tips to spot an unofficial invoice or notice

 Make sure it's an authorised invoice or notice.
-Companies that issue invoices often sound as if they're an authorised IP authority, when they're not.
+Entities that issue unofficial invoices often sound as if they're an authorised IP authority, when they're not.
 For example, The Patent and Trademark Office Pty.

 In some instances, the purpose of the payment and other facts are often buried in the fine print.
 For example, ‘This renewal is optional’ and 'This is just a reminder' often appear in very small print, sometimes on the second page or back of the invoice.